calsaviour/longevity/README.md

 The models are small enough that you can train on CPU, but I recommend running on a GPU (I did my training on a Quadro M4000, takes about 10 minutes for 15 epochs which is more than enough).

+Some details on dataset cleaning: a lot of the results returned by the wikidata API (see exact query in ```dataset_generation/wikidata.py```) had pictures that were stamps of the person, not actual pictures.
+The way this came up is that when running the dataset generation / scraping code, the year of death and the year of the picture would be the same.
+It seems important to remove these data before using a new dataset, but I'm not sure what the performance hit would be from them.